-Concerning Php as a programming language, this is the go-to choice.
+PhpStorm is one of the best IDEs for PHP web developmment.
 It provides the best code completion, refactorings, on-the-fly error prevention, and more.
 PhpStorm is perfect for working with Symfony, Drupal, WordPress, Zend Framework, Laravel, Magento, Joomla!, CakePHP, Yii, and other frameworks.
-In addition to all the other common features available on other IDEs, phpstorm comes with an autocomplete feature capable of completing classes, methods, variable names etc.
+In addition to all the other common features available on other IDEs, PhpStorm comes with an autocomplete feature capable of completing classes, methods, variable names, etc.

 Of course, with the dozens of IDEs out there, many others have been left off the list.
 If you are a web developer, mention the IDE you use in the comment section.